Recalling seems like the easiest ability in League of Legends.

 Sneaky’s early recall also meant that he only bought Tear and that his Sheen would be delayed.
 Off of that little move, Sneaky ceded lane priority forever.
 A little strategic move helped set up Echo Fox’s bot lane for success.

 Does it really matter?

-Of course, the story of that game was what happened between the top laners: with Dardoch’s help, Huni dove Licorice again and again, building a lead he would not relinquish.
-But it was actually the Echo Fox’s duo lane that got the game’s first turret.
+Of course, the story of that game was what happened between the top laners.
+With Dardoch’s help, Huni dove Licorice again and again, building a lead he wouldn’t relinquish.
+But it was actually Echo Fox’s duo lane that got the game’s first turret.
 Their priority and safety in that lane, combined with mid laner Kim “FeniX” Jae-hun’s relative safety on Vladimir, meant that Svenskeren had precious few areas to go.

-Everyone remembers a great teamfight, or objective throw, that decide a game.
+Everyone remembers a great teamfight, or objective throw, that decides a game.
 Little things like getting in a recall don’t linger in our memories for why games are won or lost.
-But these small advantages do add up, and help decide who wins those fights and objectives.
+But these small advantages do add up and help decide who wins those fights and objectives.

 So next time you need help to push a lane before recalling, call your jungler over.
-That’s risky in solo queue, because junglers love stealing minions.
-But even handing over a few last hits is worth getting your lane in winning position.
+That’s risky in solo queue because junglers love stealing minions.
+But even handing over a few last hits is worth getting your lane in a winning position.

 Pros keep showing fans the importance of proper recall timing over and over again.
 In fact, Fnatic took a game against Royal Never Give Up at Worlds 2019 by planning out their recalls around objective spawns.